KayelGee/token-attacher/README.md

   - If a prefab didn't get created correctly this will delete all broken elements.
 You might need to call it mutliple times.
  - Toggle Quick Edit Mode:
   - QoL macro that toggles Quick Edit Mode if you don't want to switch to the token layer every time.
+ - Toggle hidden base+children:
+	- This toggle the hidden state on the base token and it's children(only works for tokens, tiles and drawings)
+ - Propagate base hidden state to children:
+	- This propagates the hidden state of the base token to it's children(only works for tokens, tiles and drawings)

 Simple Macro Example:
 ```